Revenue

 Credit and lending expansion

 With 40% of Americans having less than $400 in savings, Cleo's existing cash advance and credit builder products could expand into a full suite of credit offerings.
 Their deep understanding of user financial behavior and spending patterns enables better risk assessment than traditional lenders.
-The company's improving unit economics (57% gross margin in 2023) and growing subscriber base create opportunities to offer personalized lending products at scale.
+The company's 60% gross margin and growing subscriber base create opportunities to offer personalized lending products at scale.

 Embedded finance opportunities